aspose-cells/Aspose-Cells-Tutorials/cells/english/net/getting-started/create-save-excel-97-2003-aspose-cells-dotnet/_index.md

 ```

 - **Efficient File Handling**: Use streaming for large files if supported by your environment, reducing memory footprint.
+- **Batch Operations**: Operate on cell ranges rather than individual cells for better performance.

 ### Best Practices

 - Regularly update Aspose.Cells to leverage performance improvements and new features.
 - Profile your application to identify bottlenecks related to Excel file processing.
+- Consider using asynchronous operations for file saving in web applications.
+- When dealing with large datasets, use memory optimization techniques provided by Aspose.Cells.

+## Common Limitations of Excel 97-2003 Format

+When working with the Excel 97-2003 format, be aware of these limitations:

+1. **Row Limit**: Maximum of 65,536 rows (compared to 1,048,576 in newer formats)
+2. **Column Limit**: Maximum of 256 columns (vs. 16,384 in XLSX)
+3. **File Size**: Typically larger than equivalent XLSX files
+4. **Limited Features**: Some modern Excel features are not supported
+5. **Formatting Limitations**: Fewer formatting options compared to newer Excel formats

 ## Conclusion

 You've learned how to create a workbook using Aspose.Cells for .NET and save it in the Excel 97-2003 format.
 This capability is invaluable when working with systems that require older file formats, ensuring seamless data interchange without compatibility issues.

+The Excel 97-2003 format continues to be relevant in many business environments due to legacy system requirements and varied user bases.
+By implementing the techniques shown in this tutorial, you can ensure your applications remain compatible with a wide range of Excel versions.

 ### Next Steps

 Explore more features of Aspose.Cells by checking out its [documentation](https://reference.aspose.com/cells/net/).
-Experiment with manipulating different aspects of Excel files to further enhance your applications.
+Experiment with manipulating different aspects of Excel files to further enhance your applications:

+- Add formatting and styling to your workbooks
+- Work with formulas and functions
+- Implement charts and graphs
+- Create multi-sheet workbooks with linked data

 **Call-to-Action**: Try implementing the solution in your next project and experience the power of automated Excel file handling!